ersilia-os/image-based-dl/README.md

     > CYP PubChem BioAssay CYP 1A2, 2C9, 2C19, 2D6, 3A4 inhibition, from  [Chembench](https://github.com/shenwanxiang/ChemBench/tree/master/src/chembench/data_and_index/CYP450)
 - **files**: objects and models saved on disk.
 - **notebooks**: Jupyter Notebooks developed during the project, organized by datasets:
-    - CYP450: baselines and MolMap implemented to a small dataset.
+    - **CYP450**: baselines and MolMap implemented to a small dataset.
-    - large_dataset*: notebooks for replicating MolMap implementation in a larger dataset.
+    - **large_dataset***: notebooks for replicating MolMap implementation in a larger dataset.
-        > baselines: Random Forest and a basic CNN.
-        > MolMap: Ensemble and Generator approacch applied to MolMap.
+        > Random Forest and a basic CNN as a baselines, Ensemble and Generator approaches for MolMap.
-    - MNIST: experiments performed to test the robustness of image construction of MolMap.
+    - **MNIST**: experiments performed to test the robustness of image construction of MolMap.
 - **src**: source files containing logic classes.
 - **tools**: [bidd-molmap](https://github.com/shenwanxiang/bidd-molmap) cloned repository including a new class [MultiClassEstimator_largedata](tools/bidd-molmap/molmap/model/model.py) that allows training the MolMapNet model with generators.